Students come into my guitar class with varied backgrounds

 4. Play the bass notes only

-5. Strum whole notes, half notes or quarter notes, while fingering the chords
+5. Strum whole notes, half notes or quarter notes, while

 6. Strum the rhythm pattern only.